mmikleusevic/ExordiumGamesAssignment/README.md

 On the Favorites screen, the item can only be removed from the Favorites by pressing the Favorite button.

 Save the items set as Favorite by their item ID using Unity’s PlayerPrefs or a similar principle to store the data on the user’s device.

-#

-# Repository

-- **Create 1** **private** [GitHub](https://github.com/) repository containing your content for this assignment.
-- Commit, and push all the minimum relevant files to the repository
-- Maintain a branch named “development” where all features will be merged when completed
-- Before submitting the assignment, merge the “development” branch into a “production” branch

 # Syntax instructions